New teenage suspect identified in Austin 6th Street mass shooting, charges dropped against 2 teens

 “Based now upon multiple witness interviews, ballistic evidence, video evidence, and the positions of the suspect — Mr. White — and the victims, we know that White was the person who fired his handgun, striking Mr. Kantor and multiple other victims.”APD Interim Police Chief Joseph Chacon

-Police say Tabb was part of one of the groups and the 15-year-old was part of the other.
-On Tuesday, however, police say charges will be dropped against both.
-Despite this, APD says Tabb did meet up with White after the shooting to discuss what happened.
+Police say the 17-year-old was part of one of the groups and the 15-year-old was part of the other.
+On Tuesday, the Travis County DA said charges will be dropped against both.
+Despite this, APD says the 17-year-old did meet up with White after the shooting to discuss what happened.